Tingsters/phippyai.github.io/content/en/_index.md

 ---

 This is the companion website for the book Phippy's AI Friend, Story and Workshop for Kids and Parents.
 To follow along with the workshop, a print copy of the book is recommended.
+If you are a teacher or educator you can use this coloring page [here]("instructions/phippy-coloring-pages.pdf").

 In the top right corner, choose your preferred language for the workshop.